 Feeling All Wright at Nemacolin

 I hop on one of the vans that run through Nemacolin constantly.
 One guest disembarks almost immediately at the Holistic Healing Center, a place that offers options from stress-relief massages to sessions on acupuncture and aging skin.
 Another skips off to view the outdoor animal exhibits, featuring bison and Bengal tigers.
-Some teenagers take off into the Adventure Center, where they’ll find a climbing wall, arcades, bowling lanes and zip lines.
-Nemacolin offers paintball, mountain biking and mini golf, and if that’s not enough adventure, you can sign up for safari tours, dog sledding and horseback riding.
-You can take a Jeep off-roading, go sport clay shooting, take golf lessons, play tennis or hang out at one of several pools.
+Some teenagers take off to the Adventure Center, where they’ll find a climbing wall, arcades, bowling lanes and zip lines.
+Nemacolin offers paintball, mountain biking, and mini golf, and if that’s not enough adventure, you can sign up for safari tours, dog-sledding, and horseback riding.
+You can take a Jeep off-roading, go sport clay shooting, take golf lessons, play tennis or hang out at one of the several pools.

 We drive by the art studio, where a couple emerges carrying paintings they’ve just completed.
 We go by the airplane hangar and the “auto toy store,” both showcasing pristine vintage machines in the Hardy family collection.

 Joseph A. Hardy III is the man who, along with his daughter Maggie Hardy Magerko, built this one-of-a-kind oasis in the Pennsylvania countryside.
 The family business is the 84 Lumber Company, but it’s clear that Nemacolin is its passion, as the family has created a wonderland for guests of all ages.
 I discover that the spa is part of a multi-building complex, all connected by hallways lined with unexpected pleasures.
 There is a stunning French-chateau-like hotel and another hotel called the Lodge, in which a trainer shows off a sloth performing tricks on a valet cart.